-Our Group human rights policies are all aligned with international standards and regulations regarding human rights and child labour, including the UN Guiding Principles on Business and Human Rights (UNGPs), the Universal Declaration of Human Rights, and ILO conventions.
-This includes our Standards of Business Conduct (SoBC) for our own business and leaf operations; and, for our suppliers, our Supplier Code of Conduct.
-Overall responsibility for these policies rests at Board level.
+Our Group human rights policy commitments are aligned with international standards, including the UN Guiding Principles on Business and Human Rights (UNGPs), the Universal Declaration of Human Rights, and ILO’s Declaration on Fundamental Principles and Rights at Work.
+These are defined in our Standards of Business Conduct 2020 (2.3 mb) for our own business and leaf operations; and, for our suppliers, our Supplier Code of Conduct.

-All of our leaf operations and suppliers are required to participate in the industry-wide Sustainable Tobacco Programme (STP).
-STP’s criteria are aligned to international standards, such as those of the ILO and the UNGPs.
+All of our leaf operations and third-party tobacco suppliers are required to participate in the industry-wide Sustainable Tobacco Programme (STP).
+The programme includes industry-wide standards and criteria on a wide range of topics, including human rights aligned to international standards, such as those of the ILO and the UNGPs.

 The specific human rights criteria cover prevention of child and forced labour, including prevention of bond, debt and threat, freedom to leave employment, use of financial deposits, withholding of payments, retention of identity documents and valuables, and prison and compulsory labour.
 Additionally, it covers safe working environment, fair treatment, freedom of association, community and traditional rights, and income, working hours and benefits for farm workers.

 See Sustainable Tobacco Programme for more details.